-Single incomes and mortgages are not mutually exclusive, but it may require some extra planning to be approved for a loan and then be able to meet your monthly repayments may require some extra planning.
-Families on a single income are just as entitled to own their own home as two-parent families and there are financial structures to help out—you just need to know where to look and what for.
+Single incomes and mortgages are not mutually exclusive, but it may require some extra planning to be approved for a loan and then be able to meet your monthly repayments.
+You just need to know where to look and what for.

 Before you start, it might be wise to speak with a mortgage broker who understands the current market and can give you helpful advice.
 Be sure to do your homework, not just about the different rates and conditions offered by banks and lenders, but also about savings and budgeting tools like mortgage offset accounts, first home buyers grants and family home guarantees.